wheresrhys/wheresrhys.github.io/_posts/2020-07-03-sparrowhawk.md

 I did not see if it made the kill.

 It darts to another tree, a little further away.
-I see dangling what I think is a long, narrow, yellow talon &mdash; a quarryless grasp?
+I see dangling what I think is a spindly yellow talon &mdash; a quarryless grasp?
 The empty hand of a failed hunt?

 Jays &mdash; four of them today &mdash; fly through the scene of the crime, big, noisy and insensitive like disaster tourists.
 But it rubs off; soon a reed warbler churrs "Life is normal", a blue tit exhales its long-held breath with a chuckle, and a woodpigeon mansplains to anyone who'll listen that it's the system that's to blame.
 It's like they've all gotten away with some childish misdemeanour.